 Is it possible to have a free and equal society?
 The road to tyranny is often paved with good intentions.
 So can this question be asked?
 Or do we lack a proper vision?
-Perhaps there is a society that can show us the way.
-And even if the ideal isn’t attainable, it might still be something we could strive for.
+Perhaps there are examples that can show us the way.
 In the year 1142 five North American tribes, Mohawk, Onondaga, Oneida, Cayuga, and Seneca, formed a league that came to known as the Haudenosaunee, Iroquois or Five Nations.
 In 1722 a sixth tribe, Tuscarora, joined.
 The constitution of the league is known as The Great Law Of Peace.

 The impact of the league on world history is considerable.
-The Haudenosaunee came up with the idea of equality and liberty for all.
-They may not have been the first but they influenced the European colonists settling in the United States as well as important 18th century European thinkers.
-As a consequence freedom, equality and brotherhood became the motto of the French Revolution.
-Freedom and equality are still amongst the most important values people believe that societies should be based.1
+Unlike Europeans the Haudenosaunee had equality and liberty for all.
+This was not uncommon for tribal societies but the Haudenosaunee influenced the European colonists settling in the United States, and as a result, important 18th century European thinkers.
+Freedom, equality and brotherhood became the motto of the French Revolution and still amongst the most important values people believe societies should be based.1

 The formation of the league

 According to legend three people made this happen.
 They were Dekanawida, known as the Great Peacemaker, Ayenwatha also known as Hiawatha, and Jigonhsasee, known as the Mother of Nations, whose home was open to everyone.
 The league was proposed to make an end to the constant warfare between the neighbouring tribes.
 The warrior leader Tododaho of the Onondaga kept on opposing the idea.